h8liu/vim-go/readme.md

-The god damn golang team removed the `misc` folder, and the popular `vim-go` on github is so buggy that it crashes my vim like every 5 minute.
+The god damn golang team removed the `misc` folder, and the popular [`vim-go`](https://github.com/fatih/vim-go) on github is so buggy that it crashes my vim like every 5 minute.
 So, have to dig this out from an older go version and put it here.
+Sigh, just never get things right.

 The install instructions are obviously out-of-date.
 I will try to clean it up when I have time.

+If you use Pathogen, you can probably just clone this under the bundle folder, should work.

 # Vim plugins for Go